BeMontelli/Grocerylist/README.md

 TO DO LIST
 ------------

-  * recipe single tabs : ingredients/products && recipes (accordions ingredients detailed)
+  * recipe single tabs : ingredients/products && recipes
-  * recipe in lists should have ingredients accordion and decide inList true/false

   * Entity File for images ?